micro-nova/AmpliPi/fw/preamp_i2c_regs.md

 | 0x06           | uint8    | Board Type                |
 | 0x07           | uint8    | Board Revision Number     |
 | 0x08           | char     | Board Revision Letter     |

+At startup the STM32 checks for a EEPROM, and if present reads it.

+To read to a EEPROM, send a read request to the EEPROM_CTRL register.
+For example, to request a read of page 3 of the EEPROM with address 0x56, send 0x3D.
+While the read is ongoing the LSB of EEPROM_CTRL.RD_WRN will read as 0.
+Once the read is complete (worst-case 10 ms) EEPROM_CTRL.RD_WRN will read as 1, and the data will be accessible in the EEPROM_D[0:15] registers.

+To write to a EEPROM, first write data to the EEPROM_D[0:15] registers.
+Then send the write request by setting EEPROM_CTRL with a byte containing the page, the 3 I2C address LSBs, and a '0' for RD_WRN.
+The data in EEPROM_D[0:15] will be written to the EEPROM within 10 ms.

 ## VERSION REGISTERS